Encore! Encore!

 Encore!
 Encore! is an American sitcom television series created by David Angell, Peter Casey, David Lee, Chuck Ranberg and Anne Flett-Giordano, starring Nathan Lane as an opera singer.
 On the verge of becoming "The Fourth Tenor", Lane's character injures his vocal cords and must move in with his family, who run a vineyard in Northern California.
-The series premiered on NBC on September 22, 1998 and ended on January 27, 1999.
+The series premiered on NBC on September 22, 1998, airing on Tuesdays at 8:30 p.m.

 Encore!
 Encore! struggled in the ratings from the start.
 After its fourth episode aired on October 27, 1998, NBC put the series on hiatus for almost two months.
-Thirteen episodes were ordered but the series was cancelled at midseason with two episodes left unaired.
+It returned in December with the show now airing on Wednesdays at 9:30.
 The final network episode aired on January 27, 1999.
+Thirteen episodes were ordered but when the series was cancelled at midseason two episodes were left unaired.
 All 13 episodes later ran on Bravo.